 All documents, including portfolio and Master’s Degree Project proposal, are evaluated by the jury of the institution you apply to.
 Applicants whose documents meet the requirements and reflect his/her necessary academic and artistic level are allowed to take the second examination round.

-This audition is made to assure that the applicant meets the artistic level and to make a ranking list of the applicants.
-The auditions take place separately in four different institutions with a local jury.
-The local jury [marks the candidates on a 10 point scale/ranks the candidates].
+The purpose of this audition is to make sure that the applicant meets the artistic level and to establish a ranking list of all applications.
+The auditions will take place separately in the four different institutions with a local jury.
+The local jury will assess the applicants on a 10 point scale in order to establish a local ranking.

-The auditions are recorded and the result from the local juries and the recordings are finally evaluated by a joint international jury that consists of one member from each institution.
-The international jury establishes the final ranking list for each category.
+The auditions may be recorded and the result from the local auditions and the recordings will finally be evaluated by a joint international jury, consisting of one representative from each academic partner of the programme.
+The international jury establishes the final ranking list of all applicants.